ciresiemanym/platform-documentation/docs/vlmd/vlmd_healdata_utils.md

 ![](../img/vlmd_interface.gif)

 #### extract
-Extract the variable level metadata from an existing file with a specific type/format
+    > Extract the variable level metadata from an existing file with a specific type/format

 #### start
-Start a data dictionary from an empty template
+    > Start a data dictionary from an empty template

 #### validate
-Check (validate) an existing HEAL Data Dictionary file to see if it follows the HEAL specifications after filling out a template or further annotation after extracting from a different format.
+    > Check (validate) an existing HEAL Data Dictionary file to see if it follows the HEAL specifications after filling out a template or further annotation after extracting from a different format.

 !!! info

-Typing the `documentation` will launch the VLMD Data Dictionary definitions in the [HEAL Data Utilities documentation](https://heal.github.io/healdata-utils/vlmd/#csv-and-json-data-dictionary-definitions).
+    Typing the `documentation` command will launch the VLMD Data Dictionary definitions in the [HEAL Data Utilities documentation](https://heal.github.io/healdata-utils/vlmd/#csv-and-json-data-dictionary-definitions).

 ---